doriancrutcher/SmallBusinessAutomated/README.md

-# Small Business Automated Website
+# Dorian Crutcher - Solutions Engineer Portfolio

 A React + TypeScript website built with Vite and shadcn/ui components, exported from Figma.